-North Korea: Talking is not the answer, says Trump - BBC News
+Room for diplomacy with N Korea - Mattis

 - 'Most serious missile launch yet'

-- North Korea: What does 'provocative' test show?
+- What does 'provocative' test show?

-The UN Security Council has unanimously condemned North Korea for its military actions.
+A military solution would be "fraught with unpredictable consequences," Reuters quoted Mr Lavrov as saying.

+He also said any further strengthening of sanctions against North Korea by the UN would be counter-productive.

-Meeting late on Tuesday in New York, the council called the launch "outrageous", demanding North Korea cease all missile testing.
+Meeting on Tuesday, the UN Security Council had unanimously condemned the launch and again demanded North Korea cease all missile testing.
+But it did not push for new sanctions.

-While the statement said the regime's actions were a threat to all UN member states, it did not threaten new sanctions against Pyongyang.

-North Korea has repeatedly conducted missile launches in recent months, despite being barred from doing so under UN rules.
+Speaking in Geneva at a UN Conference on Disarmament, North Korean diplomat Ju Yong-chol insisted the North would not be stifled and "will not hesitate to take further tougher counter-measures."

+He said Pyongyang strongly rejected the "fabricated" stories that it was to blame for the tensions of the Korean peninsula.

 North Korea's missile programme: